 Wow!
 Said The Owl is a beautifully illustrated picture book which introduces young children to the colours that are around them in the natural world.

-The Story: One morning little owl wakes up at dawn, sees the pink sky and is absolutely stunned.
+The Story: One morning little owl wakes up at dawn and is stunned by the pink sky.
 She stays awake as the yellow sun comes up and then the sky becomes blue.
-On each page shel is introduced to a different colour and at the end of the day she sees her first rainbow.
+On each page she is introduced to a different colour and at the end of the day she sees her first rainbow.
 When it gets dark little owl tells us which are her favourite colours.

 Wow!
 Said The Owl is a simple, easy to read story with beautifully illustrated double spreads.
 Little owl’s reaction to all the beautiful colours she sees is simply ‘Wow!’ and children enjoy joining in with the repetition, this repetition also makes this a great book for beginner readers.